d556f8/juku-CLang/README.md

 when compile on VScode(GCC), it couldn't compile
 ~~maybe header file not included IDK~~ I'm noob
-Visual Studio Compiler's Features more powerful than GCC
+Visual Studio Compiler Features more powerful than GCC